Antonomasia3rd/stuff/tech diary/android (phone)/debloat Samsung A34.md

 ### package:com.samsung.android.incallui
 ### package:com.samsung.android.kgclient

-NOTE: this package CAN BE safely REMOVED, if you install and set another "Device Owner" / "Profile Owner" beforehand (there are many examples for this, such as Test DPC, Dhizuku, Island, or Insular)
+NOTE: this package CAN BE safely REMOVED, if you install and set another "Device Owner" / beforehand (there are many examples for this, such as Test DPC, Dhizuku, Island, or Insular), note that setting it up as "Profile Owner" will NOT solve this

 i'll probably make a tutorial on how to remove kgclient if i reset this phone again-